 Hey, I was desperate.

-These were steps in the right direction but none of the groups could help at a fundamental level because they didn't have the proper resources—the psychological resources that could only come from years of study that culminated in the unification of the field of psychology.
+These were steps in the right direction but none of the groups could help at a fundamental level because they didn't have the proper resources—the psychological resources that could only come from years of graduate school that culminated in discovering the structure of emotions.

-It's only when I combined a reinforcement group with the theories of Animus that magic started to happen.
+It's only when I combined the connection of group with the theories of Animus that magic started to happen.